TusharSharmaIN/gsw-bash/README.md

     ```

 5.  ls with -1 option.
-    It displayes one file per line.
+    Display one file per line using ls -1
     ```
     $ ls -1
     ```